NushkanNizmi/SE4031-GameDevelopment-Lab04/README.md

     }
 }
 ```
-### F) Attach Script to CollectorBox
+## F) Attach Script to CollectorBox

-Select CollectorBox
+1. Select `CollectorBox`
-Inspector → Add Component
+2. Inspector → Add Component
-Add: CollectorZone
+3. Add: `CollectorZone`

-Now the box can “collect” objects entering it.
+Now the box can collect objects entering it.

+---

-### Testing
+## Testing

-Press Play
+1. Press Play
-Grab a gem using VR controller
+2. Grab a gem using the VR controller
-Drop it inside CollectorBox
+3. Drop it inside `CollectorBox`
-Gem should disappear
+4. The gem should disappear

+---

-### Common Issues + Fixes
+## Common Issues and Fixes

-#### Gem doesn’t disappear?
+### Gem doesn’t disappear

-Check these:
+Check:
-Is the gem Tag set to Collectable?
+- Is the gem Tag set to `Collectable`?
-Is CollectorBox collider set to Is Trigger ✅?
+- Is `CollectorBox` collider set to `Is Trigger = true`?
-Does the gem have a Rigidbody ✅?
+- Does the gem have a `Rigidbody`?
-Does the gem have a Collider ✅ (Sphere Collider)?
+- Does the gem have a `Collider` (Sphere Collider)?
-Is CollectorZone script attached to CollectorBox?
+- Is `CollectorZone` script attached to `CollectorBox`?

-#### Can’t grab the gem?
+### Can’t grab the gem
+Check:

-Make sure XR Grab Interactable is added to the gem
+- `XR Grab Interactable` is added to the gem
-Make sure you have XR Hands/Controllers set correctly from previous labs
+- XR Hands/Controllers are set correctly from previous labs
-Make sure the gem has a Rigidbody and Collider
+- The gem has a `Rigidbody` and a `Collider`

 ## Submission Task (Video)